 - You can also leave property as a bequest – stock, a car, even a home.

 We welcome the opportunity to speak with you and your attorney or financial adviser about the and other ways you can continue to support JCFS beyond your lifetime.
-For more information or to schedule a conversation, please contact Barbara Chandler, Development Associate for Endowments, 312-673-3211 or click here to send Barbara an email.
+For more information or to schedule a conversation, please contact Barbara Chandler, Development Associate for Endowments, 312.673.3211 or email Barbara Chandler at firstname.lastname@example.org.